Applicants must fulfill the general admission criteria for the Graduate School at the University of Tennessee.

 - A copy of your resume or CV

 - Official Academic Transcripts (undergraduate and graduate)

 - In rare cases, the Admissions Committee may waive the GRE requirement.
 In lieu of GRE scores, applicants must present evidence of extensive prior graduate study and/or professional practice.
-If a waiver is desire, we encourage you to make you request early by emailing email@example.com a one-page justification letter addressed to the committee, as well as a CV or resume.
+If a waiver is desired, we encourage you to make your request early by emailing firstname.lastname@example.org a one-page justification letter addressed to the committee, as well as a CV or resume.
+See details below.